 Management measures expected credit losses on held to maturity securities on a collective basis by major security type.
-Accrued interest receivable on held to maturity debt securities totaled \$1,251,137 at December 31, 2023 and was excluded from the estimate of credit losses.
+Accrued interest receivable on held to maturity debt securities totaled \$975,499 and \$1,251,137 at December 31, 2024 and 2023, respectively, and was excluded from the estimate of credit losses.